 - Walking Improves Creativity

-It’s no secret that many creative entrepreneurs are known for taking long walks to boost their problem-solving capacity, Steve Job being chief among them.
+It’s no secret that many creative entrepreneurs are known for taking long walks to boost their problem-solving capacity, Steve Jobs being chief among them.
 Artists, writers, and philosophers have long known the importance of walking for clearing blocked creativity and getting inspiration flowing again.
 Science can now back this up with a 2014 study by Stanford University that shows that walking increases your creative output by up to sixty percent.

 - Walking Increases Blood Flow to the Brain

 According to Science Daily: “Researchers found that the foot’s impact during walking sends pressure waves through the arteries that significantly modify and can increase the supply of blood to the brain.”
 Blood is vital for every organ in your body, not least of all, your brain.
-That magic twenty-minute is all it takes to increase the blood flow to your brain to keep it active and healthy.
+That magic twenty-minutes is all it takes to increase the blood flow to your brain to keep it active and healthy.

 For an added bonus, try walking first thing in the morning.
 Exposure to early morning sunlight can help reset your circadian rhythms, which will help you sleep better at night.
 Better sleep leads to better brain health and performance.